 We share a passion for cooking and travel that has enriched the life we’ve built together.
 We return from our trips inspired to explore new recipes (French pastries!
 Cochinita Pibil or Paella on Sunday!).

 We love to discover the ways our other hobbies like woodworking and gardening can support each other.
 This Spring, Susan and Ian started 10 types of vegetables from seed in redwood garden boxes that Brian built, andthe garden did so well that we were able to help our friends and neighbors kickstart their gardens with our extra seedlings.

-Hobbies and Interests: We can’t wait to see what other unexpected new things we will try together in the future!
-When we got married, we started to learn how to share our world together and what each other’s strengths were.
-Brian often says “it’s important to be willing to be bad at something”, as a way of reminding us that our first attempts at something new aren’t always going to be an immediate success; early stumbles just enhance the experience of learning something new.
-We’ve applied this to things such as Brian’s woodworking or Susan’s sewing (and Brian’s recent attempts at learning guitar), and hope to share this attitude with our children.
+As a couple, we continue to learn how to share our world together and recognize each other’s strengths.
+Brian says “It’s important to keep trying”, as a way of reminding us that our first attempts at new things are not always going to be an immediate success.
+We have applied this to things such as Brian’s recent attempts at learning guitar, Susan’s garment sewing, and Ian’s skateboarding.
+We hope to share this attitude with all of our children.

 - Making each other’s birthday cakes